 Class B CDL.
-A Class B CDL is needed to operate single vehicles having a GVWR of more than 26,000 lbs., or a GCWR of greater than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
-Some of the vehicles that drivers may be qualified to operate with Class B licenses are:
+A Class B Commercial Drivers License is needed to operate single vehicles having a GVWR of greater than 26,000 lbs., or a GCWR of more than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
+Several of the vehicles that operators may be qualified to drive with Class B licenses are:

 - Tractor Trailers

 - Class C Vehicles

 Both Class A and Class B CDLs may also require endorsements to drive specific types of vehicles, for instance passenger or school buses.
 And a Class A license holder, with the proper required endorsements, can drive any vehicle that a Class B license holder is authorized to operate.